Strong Converse Bounds for Compression of Mixed States: Visible compression case

 \section{Visible compression case}

 In this section, we consider the visible compression case.
-The encoding-decoding model is defined in Section~\ref{sec: compression model}, and we assume that the states of the side information system are $\ket{c_x}^C=\ket{x}^C$, that is the encoder have access to the identity of the states in the ensemble.
-The optimal compression rate for this source is equal to the regularized entanglement of purification $E_p^{\infty}(A:R)_{\rho}:=\lim_{n\to \infty} \frac{E_p(A^n:R^n)_{\rho^{\otimes n}}}{n}$ of the source \cite{visible_Hayashi}, where $E_p(\cdot,\cdot)$ is defined as follows:
+The encoding-decoding model is defined in Section~\ref{sec: compression model}, and we assume that the states of the side information system satisfy $\ket{c_x}^C=\ket{x}^C$ for all $x$, that is the encoder has access to the identity of the states in the ensemble.
+The optimal compression rate for this source is equal to the regularized entanglement of purification $E_p^{\infty}(A:R)_{\rho}:=\lim_{n\to \infty} \frac{E_p(A^n:R^n)_{\rho^{\otimes n}}}{n}$ of the source \cite{visible_Hayashi}.
+We define an $\alpha$-R\'enyi generalization of the entanglement of purification.
+We use this quantity to obtain a strong converse bound. \begin{definition} For $\alpha \in(0,1)\cup (1,\infty)$, the $\alpha$-R\'enyi entanglement of purification of a bipartite state $\rho^{AR}$ is defined as